As a Taoist:

 That is part of the trap of the current system; You are tricked into thinking you have to fix the system from the top down.
 Yet the power behind that top is the problem, and the system is designed to prevent you from shifting the top power base.
 You can change the system from the bottom up!
 Become locally politically active and shift the politics of your local community.
 By changing the small rules, you can then later shape the larger rules!
 This takes much work, and most people avoid this path due to it being long hard work.

 Another option is to let go of the crisis based system and instead to live to your own heart and transformation.
 It’s to work with friends and family and improve your life locally.
 I have been helping so many people do this, and it does work.
-There isn’t a guidebook telling how to do each step since it’s based on your life.
-I guide each person in their own terms, so the answer fits perfectly into their life.
+There isn’t a guidebook telling you how to do each step since it’s based on your life.
+I guide each person in their terms, so the answer fits perfectly into their life.

-Each person needs to walk their own path and care towards that within kindness.
+Each person needs to walk their path and care towards that within kindness.
 If you truly listen to your heart, then you need no outside guide.
-I just help people start the process, which is a case by case process, and then it naturally grows into your personal solution.
-Tune into your own life, make friends, work locally and work towards yourself becoming kinder and more open to exploring your life now.
+I just help people start the process, which is a case by case process, and then it naturally grows into your solution.
+Tune into your own life, make friends, work locally, and work towards yourself becoming kinder and more open to exploring your life now.